-- 1. Participants in this scheme whose original working hours amounted to 40 hours per week will be working 20% less.
-The participant's salary is cut by 10%. - 2.
-The actual working hours when participating in this scheme is 32 hours per week.
-The original working hours of 40 hours per week are not adjusted. - 3.
-Employees whose original working hours were between 32 and 40 hours per week can participate in this scheme as well.
-In that case, their actual working hours will be 32 hours per week as well and the 80% work / 90% salary / 100% pension accrual will be adjusted in accordance with the working hours on a pro rata basis. - 4.
-Participants must schedule in hours off.
-To this end, the participant must have the work schedule application form signed by the manager and submit this to HR Services, together with the request for participation. - 5.
-Contrary to paragraphs 1 to 4, the following applies to participants working continuous shifts.
-Within the framework of this scheme, a participant in full-time employment whilst working continuous shifts is scheduled to have 44 days off (20% of the 33.6-hour working week).
+3. Participants must schedule in hours off.
+To this end, the participant must have the work schedule application form signed by the manager and submit this to People Operations, together with the request for participation.

+- 4. Contrary to paragraphs 1 to 4, the following applies to participants working continuous shifts.
+Within the framework of this policy, a participant in full-time employment whilst working continuous shifts is scheduled to have 44 days off (20% of the 33.6-hour working week).
 These 44 days must be scheduled in on a structural basis.
 The hours can only be scheduled in to coincide with weekdays.
 Of these 44 days, the participant is granted 22 days in the form of special leave.
-The salary will be reduced in respect of the remaining 22 days. - 6.
-Participants in this scheme cannot take life-course leave and/or take sabbatical leave at the same time. - 7.
-When participating in this scheme, the additional purpose-specific leave is paid on the basis of an 80% employment contract.
+The salary will be reduced in respect of the remaining 22 days. - 5.
+Participants in this policy cannot take life-course leave and/or take sabbatical leave at the same time. - 6.
+When participating in this policy, the additional purpose-specific leave is paid on the basis of the actual working hours.